Chicago Fed: Economic Growth Increased in July

 The Long-Term Economic Trend

-In the final chart I've let Excel draw a linear regression through the CFNAI data series.
+In the final chart we've let Excel draw a linear regression through the CFNAI data series.
 The slope confirms the casual impression of the previous charts that National Activity, as a function of the 85 indicators in the index, has been declining since its inception in the late 1960s, a trend that roughly coincides with the transition from a good-producing to a post-industrial service economy in the information age.

-For a more detailed perspective on long-term economic trends, see my latest Understanding the CFNAI Components, which I update a few hours after the CFNAI is released.
+For a more detailed perspective on long-term economic trends, see our latest Understanding the CFNAI Components, which we update a few hours after the CFNAI is released.